TopGabri/DLX/README.md

 The design followed a **hierarchical approach**, building the processor **bottom-up**:

 * Smaller, low-level components (down to the **gate level**) were developed and validated individually.
-* These modules were then combined to form larger, higher-level blocks — up to the **complete processor system**.
+* These modules were then combined to form larger, higher-level blocks (following a *structural* design approach) — up to the **complete processor system**.
+* For some modules, like memories or the forwarding/stalling unit, a *behavioral* design approach was instead used

 ---